pixelated11/arch-scripts/README.md

 - DNS, using systemd-resolved
 - Hostname
 - Shell
+- Timezone
+- Multilib enable/disable
+- And more

 ## Installation
 Install the package from the AUR using an AUR helper: